BAMresearch/fenics-constitutive/README.md

 Currently the Python package itself does not contain any constitutive models, however, under `examples/` you can find implementations of Hooke's law, isotropic hardening plasticity and viscoplasticity.

 ## Citing

+If you use this package in your research, please cite it using the latest Zenodo DOI which is linked at the top of this README.